-Emily Clement is an Assistant Editor at Arthur A. Levine Books, and she oversees the imprint's international submissions program.
+Emily Clement is an Associate Editor at Arthur A. Levine Books, and she oversees the imprint's international submissions program.
 Emily graduated from Stanford University in 2005, and attended the Columbia Publishing Course the same year.
 She started her career in publishing at Blue Apple Books in Maplewood, NJ, and joined Arthur A. Levine Books as Editorial Assistant in 2007.

 Some of her all-time favorite books are Pride and Prejudice, I Capture the Castle, and A Little Princess.
-More recent loves include the works of Jhumpa Lahiri, Neil Gaiman, Donna Tartt, and Zadie Smith.
+More recent loves include the works of Donna Tartt, Zadie Smith, Meg Wolitzer, Elena Ferrante, Patrick deWitt, and Amor Towles.

 An imprint is an independent editorial operation within a larger publishing

 house.
 Arthur A. Levine Books combines the editorial vision and personal